top of page

 Romans 12:3 says, “Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment, in accordance with the faith God has distributed to each of you.”
 Being humble doesn’t mean lowering my self-worth.
 Being humble is setting my self-worth on God’s worth and the worth of serving in His kingdom.

-Paul also told us in Romans 12:10-11 to “Be devoted to one another in love.
+Paul also told us in Romans 12:10-11 to “be devoted to one another in love.
 Honor one another above yourselves.
-Never be lacking in zeal, but keep your spiritual fervor, serving the Lord. ” True humility is understanding the reason why we work.
+Never be lacking in zeal, but keep your spiritual fervor, serving the Lord.”
+True humility is understanding the reason why we work.
 We shouldn’t work to honor ourselves.
 We serve the Lord, and we serve others, and so we glorify Him as the highest king.

 Now, when I’m standing here and giving this speech, I know that I’m not here speaking for myself; I’m here because what God has done in my life should not be hidden.

 I thank God for bringing me here to Judah Christian School.
 He did not just bring me to another country and another school.
-God brought me into the new life he had already planned for me at the beginning.
+God brought me into the new life He had already planned for me at the beginning.

 From being the model student at the top of her class in China to skipping school and constantly fighting with her parents, Linda’s world was flipped upside down.
 Yet, in the midst of her hardship, she met Jesus and was able to throw away her pride and follow Him.
 Jesus showed Linda what it means to serve others instead of herself.
 He showed Linda what it means to have true humility.
 Six years later, and nearly 8,000 miles from home, Linda is enjoying student life here at Judah Christian School and happily serving and growing closer to Jesus.